Telemetry

 Mirrors turn and tool_call tracing spans into the events and tool_calls tables that the studio UI reads.
 Without this layer, the studio loses its per-turn event tree and tool-call panel.

-The schema is part of the same SQLite file the rest of Coulisse persists into (controlled by memory.backend.path).
+The schema is part of the same SQLite file the rest of Coulisse persists into (.coulisse/coulisse-memory.db).

 telemetry.otlp